WELCOME TO THE

 The U.S. Army Junior Reserve Officers’ Training Corps (JROTC) is one of the largest character development and citizenship programs for youth in the world.
 The National Defense Act of 1916 established organized JROTC programs at public and private educational institutions.
 In 1964, Congress expanded the program to all military services and changed from active duty to shared support from the services and schools.
 As congressionally mandated by Title 10 United States Code, Section 2031, each military service must have a JROTC program to "instill in students in United States secondary educational institutions the values of citizenship, service to the United States, and personal responsibility and a sense of accomplishment."
 JROTC’s mission, "To Motivate Young People to be Better Citizens", is the guide post for the program’s success.

-UPDATE: Next year's cadet leadership slate as of 23 April 2020.
+UPDATE: The cadet battalion leadership slate is posted as of 22 September 2020.
 You can find the most up-to-date slating on the Cadet Battalion Task Organization tab on the left side of this webpage.